eth-hci-course/hci-project-hci2021-group-14/README.md

 Since variant B turned out to be superior in time taken and SUS-score, and the result for the lostness factor was inconclusive, variant B seems to have preformed better overall.
 The qualitative feedback seems to confirm this with participants saying they had to waste more time scrolling in variant A and that they really missed having a filtering function in A. It was also suggested that it might be good to have a combination of both approaches.

 Study report (pdf) can be found [here](/Deliverables/Study/user_study_report.pdf)

+# Walkthrough of final prototype
+The Video of the Walkthrough can be found [here](/Deliverables/walkthrough_final_prototype.mp4)